silversunset1018/chicken-balloon/README.md

-# Steps to Build Chicken Balloon: For Developers
+# How to Build Chicken Balloon

 ### With Unity4.6
 1. Download the project
 2. Download AppSteroid Unity SDK with Voice Chat (Unity 4.6)
-3. Overwrite install the SDK
+3. Complete overwrite installation of the SDK
 4. Enter appropriate value to FAS Settings
 5. Enter Bundle ID on Build Settings
 6. Build